The Core Idea

 Using PROGRESS, the team maps the issue differently.
 Present: work is moving, but client context is scattered.
 Roadblocks: the handoff from sales to delivery is unclear.
 Resources: the delivery team lacks a reliable source of truth.
 Exposures: client promises live in messages and founder memory.

 The next step becomes a simple handoff map, decision rules, and weekly review rhythm before writing a full SOP library.
+The fix is smaller because the map revealed the level of the problem: not the whole company, not the entire team, but one handoff with missing context and weak decision rules.

 What To Do Next